 She nodded.
 “I’ll join you.”

 “Good,” I said.
-Her hands fell away, and I turned to the door, hesitating.
+Her hands fell away, and I turned toward the door, hesitating.
 “Walk with me to the duke’s study?”

 I didn’t want to be alone right now.
 No doubt one or many of our guards were stationed outside my door, but I needed the presence of someone I knew and trusted at my side, and now that my paranoia had abated, I remembered that Harriet numbered amongst the few I did.

 She was at my side in an instant.
 Together, we left my room and made our slow way to far end of the second floor.
 I lamented the size of the house as we walked.
 Every step hurt.
 This was like the morning after my brawl with McNaught all over again.
-For some reason, even my feet were throbbing, like I had bruised the bottoms of them as we’d fled.
+For some reason, even my feet throbbed, like I’d bruised the bottoms of them as we’d fled.
 I cursed my taste in footwear once more and made a note to have Harriet order me a sturdy pair of boots.

 She and I paused at the door.